Section 42 Asset for Share Transfer: What You Need to Know

 Imagine I want to trade in my coffee cup collection for shares.
 That doesn’t make sense, does it?
 To avoid this, SARS have certain rules and requirements to qualify:

-- The assets must be revenue-generating, depreciable or amortisable and must be used in the production of income – excellent, so we can do property.
+• The assets must be revenue-generating, depreciable, or amortisable.
+They must also be used in the production of income.
+Excellent, so we can do property.

 What is the process of transferring assets for shares?